dotnet/dotnet-console-games/README.md

 Have any questions?
 [Start a new discussion](https://github.com/ZacharyPatten/dotnet-console-games/discussions/new).

-Find a bug or have a sugguestion?
+Find a bug or have a suggestion?
 [Open an issue](https://github.com/ZacharyPatten/dotnet-console-games/issues/new).

 Want to chat with the developer(s)?
 [Join the discord server](https://discord.gg/4XbQbwF).